Social media use by businesses

-Impact of the Internet on Business Landscapes
+Impact of the Internet on business landscapes

 The increased use of the internet has had significant impact upon the competitive structures of the United States economy by differentially impacting small and large businesses.
 Studies indicate that the primary benefits of access to the internet for small businesses are the direct and indirect network effects, lower search costs and price dispersions.
 The primary drawbacks are limited interaction with consumers and increased expenditures.

+The TOE framework lets companies evaluate the impact and value of social media on their business model and practices.
+TOE stands for technology, organization, and environment, and within it are several components.
+Technology is specifically 'Technology Competence,' Organization is 'Customer Pressure,' and Environment is a combination of 'Competitive Pressure' and 'Mobile Environment.'
+All of these aspects influence social media use by small businesses, and must be considered before jumping into social media utilization.
+They should generate value through perceived impact on internal operations, perceived impact on marketing, perceived impact on customer service, and perceived impact on sales.

 There are multiple reasons to encourage more competition through small businesses.
 In particular, small businesses allow for more consumer benefits which can result in more egalitarian distributions of income, creation of more jobs and an expanded middle class.

 According to the research by McKinsey Global Institute, the internet has become the driving force behind GDP growth in developed economies over the past 5 years, accounting for a 21 percent increase in GDP.
 The internet is considered a two sided market with indirect and direct network effects.
 Direct network effects are described as the utility of a service increasing as the number of users increases.
 Indirect network demand for two or more users.
 They are defined when the value of one client group increases as another user based group joins the application.

 Smaller businesses thrive with indirect network effects because they encourage more buyers and sellers.
 The increased numbers of participant on one side of an online business leads to an increase on the other market side.
 Direct network effects, on the other hand, are related to the size of the user base and thus favor large companies.
 For example, authors Haucap and Heimeshoff studies on internet-based dominant services demonstrate that in the case of telecommunication networks like Skype, Facebook and LinkedIn, the utility that consumers derive depend on the presence of other users.